ALL CURRENCIES

 Shop Till You Drop

-Phuket’s famous Sunday Walking Street Market on old Thalang Road has something for everyone from secondhand goods, clothes, souvenirs and the best part of it is the amazing array of local food to sample.
-Even if you aren’t looking at buying anything the electric atmosphere and old setting gives it a feeling dating back to the old era of this town.
+Phuket’s famous Sunday Walking Street Market on old Thalang Road has something for everyone from secondhand goods, clothes, and souvenirs, and the best part of it is the amazing array of local food to sample.
+Even if you aren’t looking at buying anything, the electric atmosphere and old setting give it a feeling dating back to the old era of this town.

 You Might Also Like